 After users update the app, the first time that they try to use Approve, they must open the app, pull down to get the notification, and Approve from within the app.
 On all subsequent Approve requests, iOS and Android users can Approve within the push notification and then unlock their devices.
 Older app versions do not display a push notification and users must always open the app and pull down to respond to an Approve request.

-This setting does not impact Windows users, but they must update to version 2.0.1 and follow the first time instructions to receive push notifications for Approve.
+This setting does not impact Windows users, but they must update to version 2.0.1 or later and follow the first time instructions to receive push notifications for Approve.
 The Windows operating system determines how users interact with push notifications.
-On a Windows PC, the user must unlock the device before successfully authenticating.
-On a Windows phone, the user is not prompted to unlock the device before successfully authenticating.

 Configure RSA SecurID Authenticate, SMS, and Voice Tokencode settings.